 Necessary knowledge of student loans doesn’t end after you’ve applied and accepted the granted loans.
-After college, whether you graduate or leave early, you will be responsible for repaying those amounts so it pays to understand how to do that, which may include refinancing and consolidation.
+After college, whether you graduate or leave early, you will be responsible for repaying those amounts so it pays to understand how to do that, which may include loan refinance and consolidation.
 However, there are a lot of myths floating around out there about the two words.
 Here are three myths you should be wary of when it comes time to repay your loans:

 Myth: Consolidation is the Same as Refinancing